trskop/command-wrapper/command-wrapper/man/command-wrapper-config.1.md

 \--man-dir\[ectory]=*DIRECTORY*
 :   When specified allong with `--init` then it is assumed that manual pages
     will be stored in *DIRECTORY*.

+# GET OPTIONS

+\--get
+:   Get effective configuration of current toolset in the form of Dhall
+    expression.
+Provided value is superset of what is in the toolset configuration file and *GLOBAL_OPTIONS*, such as
+    `--change-directory=`*DIRECTORY*, are taken into account.

 # EDIT OPTIONS